feedm3/learning-static-website-hosting-on-aws-s3/README.md

 # Learning static website hosting on AWS S3

-This repo gets automatically deployed to S3 via CodePipeline.
+This repo gets automatically deployed to S3 via Travis CI.

 ## How to